WildPasta/dofus-price-bot/README.md

 ## Overview

+**Disclaimer:** this is a personnal project made with little Python knowledge.
+For better results, I recommend looking towards MITM Dofus bots.

 This bot is a basic autoclicker that retrieve the price to craft an item.
 It uses Tesseract OCR to read the price.
 The goal is to check if it's worth it to buy every single material to craft the item or to buy it straigth on.